Healthy Schools Act (AB 2260) Policy Statement and Annual Parent Notification Letter

 • School based safety committees that may include pest management and pesticide policies and procedures as part of their agenda (sanitizers/wipes)

-• Each school designating a staff member to assist with the Healthy Schools Act and ensuring pest management records.
+• Each school designates a staff member to assist with the Healthy Schools Act and ensure pest management records are maintained.

 The Sunnyvale School District invites questions, concerns and suggestions from our parents, community, students and staff.
-All comments addressing the above noted policy should be addressed to Kathy Rouse at 825 W. Iowa Ave., Sunnyvale, CA 94086.
+All comments addressing the above noted policy should be addressed to Jeff Engel at 825 W. Iowa Ave., Sunnyvale, CA 94086.